 (1)-Officials And Administrators

-This replaces the specification for the same class in Salary Group MP 72 approved effective July 17, 1998.
-(Revised to modify Organizational Level)
+This replaces the existing specification for the class of Director of Health and Human Services Planning in Salary Group MP 72 approved effective February 11, 2011.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007